nus-cs2103-AY2021S1/ip/docs/README.md

 `Here are the tasks I find:`
 `1.
 [T][✘] sleep`

+### Feature 7 Exit the program
+Exit the process and save the changes into the tasklist.

 ### `bye` - exit process

 Exit the process and save the changes into the tasklist.